Back to Alaska

 What This Bill Does

-• Requires the Board of Education and Early Development to create guidelines for teaching mental health, consulting with various health organizations.
+• Requires the State Board of Education and Early Development to develop guidelines for teaching mental health in schools.

-• Amends existing laws to ensure parents are notified at least two weeks before any class or program on mental health is provided to their child.
+• Mandates that school districts notify parents at least two weeks before starting any class or program on mental health.

 Who It Names or Affects